willjohnsonio/eggheadio_vr_applications_using_react_360_course_notes/05-react-display-images-using-the-image-component-in-react-360.md

   </View>
 ```

-The ```asset``` function looks inside of the assets function directory and grabs the flag_italy.png for us(which is a lot easier than using using the filepath).
+The ```asset``` function looks inside of the assets directory and grabs the flag_italy.png for us(which is a lot easier than using using the filepath).

 Save & refresh and now we should have two ```<Image>``` components with two flags displayed from two different sources.